You can quickly acquire an image for the teeth that are selected on a patient's clinical chart.

 Do one of the following:

-If you have selected teeth for a periapical image, from the Imaging tab's menu, clicktap PA Quick acquire.
+If you have selected teeth for a periapical image, on the Imaging tab's menu, clicktap PA Quick acquire.

 The options to acquire an image become available.
 Skip steps 5 - 8.